Power Train Problems of Hyundai Tucson - part 2

 Vehicle has 36,300 miles.
 Engine stalled twice when shifting into reverse, mid displayed "bcw on, check system. " continued driving home, vehicle experiences power loss (rpms drop to ~500) and electrical system sputters and sparking noises can be heard in the cabin momentarily when turning left or steering left for curves at speeds over ~20mph.
 Checked bcw sensor location in rear bumper for obstructions - vehicle is clean.

-all problems of the 2021 Hyundai Tucson
+53 Power Train problem of the 2025 Hyundai Tucson

 -auto start/stop "feature" since there is no way to permanently disable this feature I forgot that it was on.
 While stopped a stop light I was unable to move when the car behind me could not stop due to the wet roads.
 If the car behind me was unable to swerve in time I would have been rear-ended.
 By the time the engine started the car behind me was in line with my back seat.
 No amount of gas saving is worth being immobilized essentially in a emergency situation. - forward collision avoidance is way too sensitive, in the same trip as above a car hit their brakes approximately 6 car lengths in front of me to turn into a parking lot.
 The car in front of me did slam on their brakes to make the turn.
 As I took my foot off the gas to slow down the "safety feature" activated, applied my brakes and almost caused the car behind me to rear end me.
 I was going roughly 45 mph and the car behind me was roughly 2 car lengths behind me when the "safety feature" activated.
 The sensitivity of this system is way too high and will wind up causing more accidents then it prevents.